mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/train.md

 ### Basic mode

-Training the new model from MindsDB Scout is quite easy:
+Training a new model from MindsDB Studio is quite easy:

-1. From the left navigation menu open `Predictors` dashboard.
+1. From the left navigation menu, open the `Predictors` dashboard.
 2. Click on the `TRAIN NEW` button.
-3. In the `New Predictor` modal:
+3. In the `New Predictor` modal window:
     1. Select the `From` datasource option.
     2. Add the name of the model.
     3. Check the column name (feature) that you want to predict.
     4. Press `TRAIN`.

 ![Train model basic mode](/assets/predictors/train-basic.gif)

-### Advanced mode
+### Additional training options

-In the `Advanced mode`, you can find a few additional options to train the Machine Learning model as use GPU for training, exclude columns from training or change the sample margin of error.
-To do that, inside the `New Predictor` modal:
+In the `Advanced mode`, you can find a few additional options when training the Machine Learning model, such as using a GPU for training, excluding columns from training or changing the sample margin of error.
+To do this, inside the `New Predictor` modal window:

 1. Select the `From` datasource option.
 2. Add the name of the model.